SuppliedOrange/amigoose/README.md

 # amigoose
 A social media built with PySimpleGUI

-its not complete but its not like i care anyway

-fork it, make it cooler, publish as your own, sell it
+its incomplete because i made this for a school project but the teachers ended up not caring. but oh well, might as well put this relic up on github because why not.